 Classes in Spanish or Korean.
 If you are planning to register for a class listed as being taught in Spanish or Korean, and have not previously taken such a class at Fuller, you need to check with your advisor to make sure that your records indicate your ability to work in this language (whether native or acquired).

 Make sure that there are no Holds that will keep you from registering.
 Once you've logged into your Fuller account, click on the Student tab.
 There you can check on any Holds (Student Account, Bookstore, Housing, Library, etc.) that would prevent registration, and get them resolved as early as possible.
 Be aware of situations that could result in Holds (e.g. late or missing payments), and check again shortly before registration if you have any reason for concern.

 Check your Registration Status.
-Beginning about the sixth week of the quarter (two weeks before registration), you will be able to go to the Registration Menu in Portico.
+Beginning about the sixth week of the quarter (two weeks before registration), you should click on the Student Tab, and follow the link to Registration.
 The first item in that menu will be Check Your Registration Status.
 This page will show you several things:

 - Your Registration Priority Day and Time - the time that registration becomes open for you, based on the number of units you have taken (including the current quarter and any transfer credit recorded).
 If you get the message that "You have no Priority Time Ticket", be sure that the Active Term is correct.
 Don't use a DM term, e.g. "Summer 2019 DM", unless you are a Doctor of Intercultural Studies student.
 Log all the way out and log back in to select the correct term.

 - Any Holds that would prevent registration

 - Any Overrides that have been entered by your advisor to allow you to register in classes which the Online Schedule lists as requiring permission of instructor or advisor or other conditions or restrictions that must be assessed by an advisor (see the section on Overrides above).
 Note that this does NOT include classes for which you get the CRN from the advisor.
 No Override is needed for such classes.